itzdaimy/AI-Selfbot/README.md

 > **Warning**: Discord selfbots violate Discord's Terms of Service.
 Use at your own risk.
 This project is for educational purposes only.

+## ⚠️ WARNING

+Selfbotting is not allowed.
+Use this on your own risk.
+I am not liable for any damage/bans caused by using this.
 ## Features

 - **AI-powered responses** via OpenRouter or local Ollama